-- 4.5 A non-implementation discount is applied to small sites with planning permission and prior approvals not required.
-A discount has not been applied to large sites with planning permission, as these have already been subject to a high degree of deliverability assessment as described in paragraphs 2.15 to 2.18, above, to apply a further discount would be double counting.
-Furthermore, statistics show that the majority of lapsed permissions are comprised of small windfall sites. - 4.6 In the projection of the supply, the discount is used to demonstrate the fact that a proportion of small sites may not start in the 5-year period and that their permissions will lapse.
-An analysis in table 2 of all small sites granted planning permission over the course of plan period so far, shows that non implementation rates for dwellings as a whole are 12%.
-Based on the results of the data collected, the rate of non-implementation set in this report will be 12%.
-However, this figure will only apply to small sites with planning permission, as explained above.
+- 4.5 A non-implementation discount is applied to small sites with planning permission and prior approvals not required which have yet to start on site.
+A discount has not been applied to large sites with planning permission, as these have already been subject to a high degree of deliverability assessment as described in paragraphs 2.3 to 2.5, above, to apply a further discount would be double counting. - 4.6 In the projection of the supply, the discount is used to demonstrate the fact that a proportion of small sites may not start in the 5-year period and that their permissions will lapse.
+An analysis in table 2 of all small sites granted planning permission over the course of plan period so far, shows that the non-implementation rates for dwellings are 12% and for sites it is 13%. - 4.7 Because permissions are implemented on a site basis, the rate of nonimplementation will be set to 13% in this report.
+However, this figure will only apply to small sites with planning permission which have not yet started on site, as explained above.

 Lapsed?
 Number of Sites Number of Houses

-No (implemented/in time) 488 707
+No (implemented/in time) 524 1154

-Yes 66 87
+Yes 81 157

-Total 554 706
+Total 605 1311

-% Lapsed 12% 12%
+% Lapsed 13% 12%

-Table 2: Permission lapse rates 01-04-2011 to 31-03-2019
+Table 2: Permission lapse rates on sites less than 10 dwellings 01-04-2011to 31-03-2020